terbo/sigmon/README.md

 http://www.youtube.com/watch?v=GvrB6S_O0BE - The Machines That Betrayed Their Masters by Glenn Wilkinson http://www.youtube.com/watch?v=ubjuWqUE9wQ - DEFCON 21 - Stalking a City for Fun and Frivolity http://www.youtube.com/watch?v=NjuhdKUH6U4 - DEFCON 20 - Can You Track Me Now?
 Government And Corporate Surveillance Of Mobile Geo-Location

-Future
-[Redacted]
-Actually, devices designed to run this software and interface with various radios, and services based around managing the resulting data stores, are planned.